 Every 3-5 years, El Niño is triggered by a weakening of west-blowing Trade Winds.
 As winds weaken, it results in less warm water to the west.
 Consequently, there is also less cold upwelling water off the coast of the Americas.

 During El Niño, the increased water temperature drives rainfall.
-If you have concentrations of heat, it forms pressure systems which build storms.
+If you have concentrations of heat, it forms pressure systems that build storms.
 This is why the equatorial Pacific has increased rainfall and winds.
-Then, these conditions impact global weather conditions at other regions around the world.
+Then, these conditions impact global weather conditions in other regions around the world.